PowerShell/vscode-powershell/docs/development.md

 # Permit vscode-extension pipeline to publish to marketplace
 ```

-If rolling from pre-release to stable, use:
+If rolling from pre-release to release, use:

 ```powershell
 New-Release -RepositoryName vscode-powershell -Version <version>
 ```

 This is because we do not change the version of PowerShell Editor Services between a
-pre-release and the subsequent stable release, so we only need to release the extension.
+pre-release and the subsequent release, so we only need to release the extension.

 ### Versioning